lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 You will need to relaunch finder before these changes will take effect.
 For more info on showing / hiding hidden files I recommend [Ian Lunn's article](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).

+## Wrapping up

+In my own personal fork of Bootstrap 4's grid I've added an additional <code>xl</code> breakpoint which kicks in at 1500px but using these mixins it's *very* easy to add this functionality.
+I did need to add some additional CSS to my <code>_grid.scss</code> partial but that was relatively simple.

-Hope these are useful, let me know in the comments if you have any suggestions
+I hope these are useful.
+Let me know in the comments if you have any feedback or suggestions.